franciscop/crossroad/readme.md

 ### Search page

 There are many ways to store the state to be able to visit later; localStorage, through API calls to the backend, cookies, etc. One place that people don't think often is the URL itself.

 Thanks to `useQuery()`, it's trivial to use the search query for storing variables.
-Let's say you are looking for rental properties in a specific location, with a maximum price:
+Let's say you are looking for trips in a specific location, on a budget:

 [**Codesandbox demo**](https://codesandbox.io/s/festive-murdock-1ctv6?file=/src/SearchForm.js)